plasmapotential/HEAT/README.md

 If a user wants to use HEAT without building it on his/her local machine, then they can directly access HEAT from a web browser inside the Princeton Plasma Physics Lab (PPPL) VPN.
-For instructions on where to point your web browser email Tom Looby: tlooby@vols.utk.edu
+For instructions on where to point your web browser email Tom Looby (email below).

 If a user wants to set up HEAT on a local machine there are a variety of configuration steps that need to be completed (ie compiling MAFOT, building OF modules from source, installing FLASK, network configuration and proxy mapping, ParaViewWeb install, etc.).
 For more info, again, contact Tom.